-- The Best Way: Having viewed World of Color twice from the general viewing area before trying this option, I recommend this as THE BEST way to see World of Color, with access to a far superior viewing area.
-Call 714-781-3463 for lunch or dinner reservations at the Wine Country Trattoria, Ariel's Grotto or Carthay Circle up to 60 days in advance.
-You'll eat in the restaurant and then get a pass to the best possible viewing area to watch World of Color from.
+- The best way: Call 714-781-3463 for lunch or dinner reservations at the Wine Country Trattoria, Ariel's Grotto, or Carthay Circle up to 60 days in advance.
+You'll eat in the restaurant and then get a pass to the best possible viewing area to watch World of Color.

-- Walk Up: This is the easiest way to see World of Color.
-You'll see something as... along as you can see the water, but of if you work harder, you'll get a better view.
+- Walk up: This is the easiest way to see World of Color.
+You'll see something as long as you can see the water, but of if you work harder, you'll get a better view.

 Rating World of Color